dev-haykay/laravel-dark-sky/README.md

 > Each time you get the weather - you do the real API calls!

-Use caching to increase your application speed and reduce API load:
+Use caching to improve your application speed and reduce API load:

 ```php
 $forecast = Cache::remember($key, $minutes, function () {